XYPB/CondFoleyGen/README.md

 # CondFoleyGen
-Official PyTorch implementation of "Conditional Generation of Audio from Video via Foley Analogies".
+Project page for "Conditional Generation of Audio from Video via Foley Analogies".

-## Coming soon...